 The arguments that Rogoff and others invoke for a partial or total prohibition on cash are its widespread use in criminal activities, its constraining effect on monetary policy, and its diminishing convenience for legitimate use.
 Each of these arguments is flawed, as I will explain later.
 Let’s look more closely at the first two arguments.

 The main argument is that cash facilitates crime.
-It is anonymous and leaves no paper trail.
+It is anonymous and leaves no See Banknote paper.
+More trail.
 Larger bills are relatively easy to carry and to store, and constitute a large proportion of currency—80% for $100 bills.
 Surveys suggest that American consumers hold only a small proportion of the cash in domestic circulation, and, thus, most of the large bills are supposedly used in criminal activity: drug-related transactions, cash sales and salaries in the underground economy (to pay illegal immigrants, for example), and terrorism.
 The situation is similar with national currencies in other countries.

 There is a possible universe in which these arguments against cash would be true.
 In such a world, politicians and bureaucrats would know and single-mindedly pursue the public interest (that is, what is in the interest of everybody), economists and bureaucrats would perfectly understand the consequences of government policies, clear laws and transparent regulations would never be used for anything else than their well-understood original purposes, and prosecutors would always protect individual rights.